nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List some assignments using the `list x` command (where x is number of days from current date and time such that only some assignments are shown).
 Multiple assignments in the list.
 First 3 assignments in the assignment list marked as done.

    1. Test case: `undone 1` <br>
       Expected: Similar to `done 1` test case when all assignments are shown.
-Assignment list will be refreshed to show all assignments.

    1. Test case: `undone 0` <br>
       Expected: Similar to `done 0` test case when all assignments are shown.